 HSK stands for:

 The HSK test was launched by Hanban, otherwise knows as the Confucius Institute Headquarters which is an institution that is affiliated with the Chinese Ministry of Education.
-The purpose of the test is to measure a person’s proficiency in Mandarin, through a series of sections that focus on listening comprehension, speaking and writing.
+The purpose of the test is to measure a person’s proficiency in Mandarin, through a series of sections that focus on listening comprehension, speaking, and writing.

 2. Why do I need to take the HSK?

 When studying Chinese, sometimes it’s difficult to see improvements.
-You may feel like you are treading water or even sometimes sliding backwards.
+You may feel like you are treading water or even sometimes sliding backward.
 Having a goal, such as taking the HSK, helps to give your Chinese studies a purpose.
 You’ll get a sense of accomplishment when you earn your certificate as well as proof that indeed you are making progress.

 In addition to giving you attainable study goals, having an HSK certificate also serve several added purposes:

 - Save yourself time and credits!
 Your university or college might allow you to skip through certain language requirements if you attain an HSK.

 - Stand out from the crowd!
 As it’s a very global world out there, employers and educational institutions now pay more attention to your language skills when recruiting.

 - Accurately know your level!
 If you begin taking Chinese classes at a new institution, it will be easier to select a proper level based off of your HSK achievements.
 This will ensure that you don’t waste time in your studies and will help you find other learners who are at the same level.